 - 1. Positive reinforcement

 - 2. Warning/choices and consequences

 - 3. Sit away from others

 - Sent to another class (with timer) / phase leader/deputy/headteacher (dependent upon severity of behaviour) for Time Out

-- During COVID 19 pupils will not be sent to another classroom/teacher, but may call parents, and if deemed necessary, have them removed from school.

 Other consequences

 - Miss playtime

 - Parents informed as appropriate

 - Internal/External exclusion at discretion of headteacher